142nd Wing: Cold War

-Global War on Terrorism
+Twenty-first century

-On September 11, 2001, the wing was one of the first units to respond to the terrorist attacks on the east coast with increased air defense to enhance security on the west coast, and subsequently participated in Operation Noble Eagle.
+On September 11, 2001, the wing was one of the first units to respond to the 9/11 terrorist attacks on the East Coast of the United States with increased air defense to enhance security on the west coast.
+This led into participation in Operation Noble Eagle.

 In the 50th Year of William Tell Anniversary Competition held in 2004, the 142nd Fighter Wing was rated first in maintenance, element attack and gun categories.
-These William Tell successes demonstrate Oregon's long history of excellent performance and readiness to accomplish the real world mission.

 In 2004, unit personnel provided humanitarian aid in the wake of Hurricanes Katrina and Rita and the 2007 floods in Vernonia, Oregon.
 The wing also supported ongoing contingency operations in Southwest Asia, including Operation Iraqi Freedom and Operation Enduring Freedom, such as in the 2004 deployment of medical personnel to Qatar and the 2009 deployment of Security Forces Squadron personnel to Iraq.

 In 2005, the early 1970s F-15A model were retired and the squadron received its current aircraft, the F-15C Eagle.
-With more than 1,000 officers and airmen, the 142nd Fighter Wing guards the Pacific Northwest skies from northern California to the Canada–US border, on 24-hour Air Sovereignty Alert as part of Air Combat Command the North American Aerospace Defense Command (NORAD).
-The wing also stands ready to participate in state and federal contingency missions as required.

-The base was selected by the 2005 BRAC to close.
+The base was selected by the 2005 Base Realignment and Closure Commission (2005 BRAC) to close.
 Eleventh-hour negotiations between the political delegations from the states of Washington and Oregon saved the base from closure.
 Ironically the argument made by several groups to save the base was that of the NORAD mission it performed and the air cover it provided for the Pacific Northwest was essential to homeland security.
 However, the 2005 BRAC commission recommended keeping a small detachment in place at the base in order to support NORAD but close all other operations.
 As part of the recommendations of the 2005 BRAC, the Air Force Reserve Command's 939th Air Refueling Wing which was also located on the Portland Air National Guard Station was forced to terminate operations.